Egon370/kep-hack/README.md

 ====
 Decadybug, better known as the Kage no Mushi, has been added to replace Gorillaimo (since it was a slot filler anyway).
 It is a Bug/Ghost type, using dual powder, Reflect, and an odd set of coverage moves to check physical attackers.
 The sprite is provided by [Axel_Comics](https://www.deviantart.com/axel-comics/art/Kage-no-Mushi-sprite-279709143), though it was edited by me to better fit the "withering" aesthetic of my interpretation.

+Pokemon Renamed
+====
+I've renamed a few Pokemon I wasn't satisfied with the names of.
+They'll be referred to with their new names for the rest of this section of the README.
+- Kotora > Tyker (from Nob Ogasawara)
+- Gaotora > Fryger
+- Gorotora > Straigar (from Nob Ogasawara)
+- Guardia > Guardilage
+- Cheep > Winguppy (from MementoMartha)
+- Totartle > Turtidal (from MementoMartha)
+- Ramoose > Scramoose
+- Decilla > Gawhine
+- Magnetite > Magnemeld
+- Tricules > Plux (from various other people independently)

 New Moves
 ====
 - Sickle Swipe is a Bug-type Slash given to Scyther, and its evolutions by extension.
 - Draco Slam is an inaccurate yet strong Dragon move for Alolan Exeggutor.
 - Roost is a reliable recovery move for Pidgeot and Articuno.
 It's more or less implemented the same as in PureRGB; credit to Vortyne for the animation.
-- Thunder Fang finally fixes the Kotora line's midgame issues.
+- Thunder Fang finally fixes the Tyker line's midgame issues.
 - Spirit Break is an extremely frightening wallbreaking option given to Galarian Rapidash, which should compensate it for the loss of Moonblast early in the Showdown mod's development.
 - Shadow Bone is a Ghost-type attack that actually exists?!
 It has been given to Alolan Marowak.
 - Infection is a "canned" version of the Toxic + Leech Seed glitch exclusive to Parasect.